Ducki67/Reboot-Ultimate-latest/README.md

 ## In-Game:

 - [x] Siphon (Animation, Health, and Materials)
-- [x] Spawning Quaternion
 - [x] Fixed Foundations (minus maybe some stuff on s17)
 - [x] Fixed Editing
 - [x] Fixed S18+ Win Screen
+- [x] Fixed Placing Traps on S19 (done by Heliato, equipping bug still exists)
+- [x] Added Swag Lines to S16+ (done by Heliato)

 ## UI:

-- [x] Bot Rework - Toggle Between Reboot Bots, and Player Bots
+- [x] Pregame Bot Tab - Adds many new features to Bots that are configurable before the game starts.
-- [x] Recolored to be dark mode.
+- [x] Recolored UI to be dark mode.
 - [x] You can now choose playlists in the Pre-Game tabs, instead of pasting the ID.
 - [x] Added Players Tab
-- [x] Toggle Victory Crown Slomo
+- [x] Toggle Victory Crown Slomo on S19
 - [x] Added more indicators (Started, Ended, Gamemode, Players)
-- [x] Zone Tab now shows a status message when you click to pause/skip zone.
+- [x] Many tabs now show a status message when you interact with buttons.
+- [x] This DLL is currently locked behind a selected amount of IPs.
+Only specific people can host with it, however anyone can play.

 ## Commands (compared to old reboot ultimate):